skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 There are distinct components at play, and much of the online discussion doesn't do a great job drawing lines between them:

-* WASM module: A compiled and linked image — like ELF or PE — containing sections for code, types, globals, import table, export table, and so on.
+* Wasm module: A compiled and linked image — like ELF or PE — containing sections for code, types, globals, import table, export table, and so on.
 The export table lists the module's entry points.
 It has an optional *start section* indicating which function initializes a loaded image.
   (In practice almost nobody actually uses the start section.)
-A WASM module can only affect the outside world through imported functions.
+A Wasm module can only affect the outside world through imported functions.
-  WASM itself defines no external interfaces for WASM programs, not even printing or logging.
+  Wasm itself defines no external interfaces for Wasm programs, not even printing or logging.

-* WASM runtime: Loads WASM modules, linking import table entries into the module.
-Because WASM modules include types, the runtime can type check this linkage at load time.
+* Wasm runtime: Loads Wasm modules, linking import table entries into the module.
+Because Wasm modules include types, the runtime can type check this linkage at load time.
 With imports resolved, it executes the start function, if any, then executes zero or more of its entry points, which hopefully invokes import functions such a way as to produce useful results, or perhaps simply return useful outputs.

-* WASM compiler: Converts a high-level language to low-level WASM.
+* Wasm compiler: Converts a high-level language to low-level Wasm.
 In order to do so, it requires some kind of Application Binary Interface (ABI) to map the high-level language concepts onto the machine.
 This typically introduces additional execution elements, and it's important